Sani Abacha

-His rule saw the achievement of several economic feats and also recorded human rights abuses and several political assassinations.
-He has been dubbed a kleptocrat and a dictator by several modern commentators.
-He was succeeded as Nigeria's head of state by General Abdulsalami Abubakar.
+Abacha's seizure of power was the last successful coup d'état in Nigerian military history.
+He wielded power with an unyielding attitude and his rule heralded an unprecedented total disregard for human rights with several political assassinations and summary executions of dissidents and political opponents in Nigeria.
+His rule drew disrepute to the country with Nigeria becoming a pariah state in international relations particularly with regards to the execution of environmental activist Ken Saro-Wiwa.

+Sani Abacha was considered one of the twentieth century's most corrupt dictators and as a kleptocrat for the alleged embezzlement of US$2–5 billion.
+Abacha, and his family, allegedly hid most of the loot abroad in Switzerland, as well as in other jurisdictions including Liechtenstein, the United Kingdom and the United States.
+Abacha's death on 8 June 1998 brought about the Nigerian Fourth Republic a year later and he was succeeded as Nigeria's head of state by General Abdulsalami Abubakar.

 Early life

-Abacha was born and brought up in Kano.
+A professed Muslim, Abacha was born and brought up in Kano to a Kanuri family originally from present-day Borno State.
 He attended the Nigerian Military Training College in Kaduna, and was commissioned in 1963 after he had attended the Mons Officer Cadet School in Aldershot, England.

 Military career

-Abacha was involved in all the military coups in Nigeria during his military career.
+Abacha was definitely involved in all the military coups in Nigeria since July 1966 during his military career.
 In 1966, when he was still a second lieutenant with the 3rd Battalion in Kaduna, he took part in the July 1966 Nigerian counter-coup from the conceptual stage.
 He could well have been a participant in the Lagos or Abeokuta phases of the coup the previous January as well.
 In 1969, he fought during the Nigerian Civil War as a platoon and battalion commander.
 He later became commander of the 2nd Infantry Division in 1975.
 In 1983, Abacha was general officer commanding of the 2nd Mechanised Division, and was appointed a member of the Supreme Military Council.

-In 1983, Abacha played a prominent role in the 1983 Nigerian coup d'état which brought General Muhammadu Buhari to power; and the 1985 Nigerian coup d'etat which removed Buhari and brought General Ibrahim Babangida to power.
+In the same year, Abacha played a prominent role in the 1983 Nigerian coup d'état which brought General Muhammadu Buhari to power; and the 1985 Nigerian coup d'état which removed Buhari and brought General Ibrahim Babangida to power.
 When General Ibrahim Babangida was named President and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria in 1985, Abacha was named Chief of Army Staff.
 He was later appointed Minister of Defence in 1990.